heartsentwined/ember-auth/README.md

 However, see Redirects section right below for built-in redirection support.

+The Remember Me module also adds behavior to `Auth.Route`.

 ## Redirects

 `ember-auth` provides five kinds of redirects to assist in building your UI.